God designed us to function best when we live a balanced life—mentally, physically, socially, and spiritually. Distress can make us wobbly.

-- Write letters to God.
-Honestly detail everything you think and feel about your situation and him, good and bad.
-Hold nothing back; he can handle your candor.
+- Handwrite letters to God.
+Detail everything you think and feel about him and your situation, good and bad, in a stream of consciousness.
+Hold nothing back; he can handle your honesty.
 Throw away your letters immediately after finishing them.
 Do not read them or share them with others.

 - Attend to those around you.
 Ministering to others, especially those outside your immediate sphere of influence, will help keep your problems in perspective, require you to lean on God for stamina, and give you opportunities to share what you are learning.